 |ABATE of Indiana||Motorcycle Accident Analysis|

-Several organizations, including other Federal agencies, State departments of transportation, and private industry, are providing funding to the MCCS.
+Several organizations, including other Federal agencies, State departments of transportation (DOTs), and private industry provided funding to the MCCS.
 An FHWA Transportation Pooled Fund (TPF) project was established to support the collection of additional cases.
-Through this program, State DOTs may participate in the MCCS project..
-Agencies and other organizations may still offer additional support to the study and the collection of additional motorcycle crash investigations via the following Web site:
+Through this program, State DOTs may participate in the MCCS project.
+More information about TPF projects can be learned via the following website:

 |»||Office of Safety R&D|